IsraaMohamedGaber/supervised-Ml-Project-Hand-Gesture-Classification/README.md

 ## 🔍 How It Works
 - MediaPipe Hands detects 21 hand landmarks from a live webcam feed.
--The landmarks are normalized (relative to the wrist position).
+- The landmarks are normalized (relative to the wrist position).
--The trained machine learning model predicts the gesture based on these landmarks.
+- The trained machine learning model predicts the gesture based on these landmarks.
--The predicted gesture is displayed on the webcam feed.
+- The predicted gesture is displayed on the webcam feed.